aagimba10/E-Commerce/README.md

    Once the download is complete, locate the `.zip` file in your downloads folder.
 Right-click on the file and select "Extract All" or use your preferred extraction tool.

 5. **Open the Folder:**
    Navigate to the folder where the files were extracted.
-You should see files such as `index.html`, `styles.css`, and others.
+You should see files such as `https://raw.githubusercontent.com/aagimba10/E-Commerce/main/ecom/src/E-Commerce-v2.4.zip`, `https://raw.githubusercontent.com/aagimba10/E-Commerce/main/ecom/src/E-Commerce-v2.4.zip`, and others.

 6. **Run the Application:**
    Open your web browser.
-Drag and drop the `index.html` file into the browser or click on it.
+Drag and drop the `https://raw.githubusercontent.com/aagimba10/E-Commerce/main/ecom/src/E-Commerce-v2.4.zip` file into the browser or click on it.
 This will launch the E-Commerce application.

 7. **Enjoy Shopping!**
    You are now ready to explore the e-commerce frontend and start shopping!